jamesma100/jamesma100.github.io/_posts/2024-04-23-kafka-consistency-demystified.md

 In general, given `n` replicas, the number of candidates to evaluate in the face of a leader crash is `n - w + 1`, where `w` is the number of follower acknowledgements.

 A common approach is to require a _majority_ of replicas to be in sync with the leader; that is,  given `2n + 1` nodes, we require `n + 1` acknowledgements.
-Now, if the leader crashes and we go through a candidate pool of `n + 1` followers to choose a new leader, we are guaranteed to find one that is up to date since there will necessarily be an overlap.
+Now, if the leader crashes and we go through a candidate pool of `n + 1` followers to choose a new leader, we are guaranteed to find one that is up to date as there will necessarily be an overlap.

 ### Kafka and ISRs
-Kafka does not do a majority-based quorum, but rather hard-selects a list of what it calls ISRs (in-sync replicas).
+Kafka does not use a majority-based quorum, but rather hard-selects a list of what it calls ISRs (in-sync replicas).
 Every write request requires that it is replicated to all ISRs to be committed, and the number of ISRs is configurable via a user property `min.insync.replicas`.

 ```